-A. The U.S. Government:

-- B. An American institution of research recognized by the Secretary of Homeland Security (you may find the list of qualifying institutions at 8 CFR 316.20); - C. A U.S. firm or corporation engaged in whole or in part in the development of foreign trade and commerce with the United States, or a subsidiary of such a firm or corporation; - D. A public international organization in which the United States participates by treaty or statute: - E. A religious denomination having a bona fide organization in the United States, if the employment abroad involves the person's performance of priestly or ministerial functions on behalf of the denomination; or

-E. A religious denomination having a bona fide organization in the United States,
+- A. The U.S. Government; - B. An American institution of research recognized by the Secretary of Homeland Security (you may find the list of qualifying institutions at 8 CFR 316.20); - C. A U.S. firm or corporation engaged in whole or in part in the development of foreign trade and commerce with the United States, or a subsidiary of such a firm or corporation; - D. A public international organization in which the United States participates by treaty or statute; - E. A religious denomination having a bona fide organization in the United States, if the employment abroad involves the individual's performance of priestly or ministerial functions on behalf of the denomination; or - F. A religious denomination or interdenominational missionary organization having a bona fide organization in the United States, if the individual is engaged solely as a missionary.